crytic/building-secure-contracts/development-guidelines/token_integration.md

 ## General Considerations

-- [ ] **The contract has a security review.** Avoid engaging with contracts that lack a security review.
+- [ ] **The contract has a security review.** Avoid interacting with contracts that lack a security review.
 Assess the review's duration (i.e., the level of effort), the reputation of the security firm, and the number and severity of findings.
 - [ ] **You have contacted the developers.** If necessary, alert their team to incidents.
 Locate appropriate contacts on [blockchain-security-contacts](https://github.com/crytic/blockchain-security-contacts).
 - [ ] **They have a security mailing list for critical announcements.** Their team should advise users (like you!) on critical issues or when upgrades occur.